NVIDIA/grcuda/README.md

 `same-as-parent` simply reuse the stream of one of the parent computations, while `disjoint` allows parallel scheduling of multiple child computations as long as their arguments are disjoint
 * `InputPrefetch`: if present, prefetch the data on GPUs with architecture starting from Pascal.
 In most cases, it improves performance.
 * `ForceStreamAttach`: if present, force association between arrays and CUDA streams.
 True by default on architectures older than Pascal, to allow concurrent CPU/GPU computation.
 On architectures starting from Pascal, it can improve performance.
+* `--grcuda.TimeComputation`: Enable time computation to get execution time of the kernels, default is false;

 ## Publications